Quill (band): Success

-Quill opened for The Jeff Beck Group, The Who, The Kinks, Deep Purple, Buddy Guy, Blue Cheer, Sly and the Family Stone, Grateful Dead, Janis Joplin, and the comedian Steve Martin..
-An appearance in the early summer of 1969 at Steve Paul's Scene in New York City resulted in Quill being invited to play at the Woodstock Festival.
-That night at the club also featured the first introduction of Johnny Winter to the NYC record industry crowd.

 Aside from the basic roles of each member of the band, the band was able to mount a variety of instrumental and vocal configurations to play specific songs.
 Roger North anchored the band on the drums and percussion.
 The other members of the band would often switch instruments to create different sounds and effects.
 Jon and Norm both sang some lead vocals while Dan might be playing guitar or trombone, forming a small horn section with Phil on sax; Jon would sometimes switch to guitar with Norm playing bass; Norm was known to trot out his cello on occasion; Phil even played bass while Norm and Dan played guitar and Jon sang; everyone participated in group vocals as needed.
-Though Dan was the primary front man for the band on stage, its ability to effectively and frequently change focal points and configurations was well-suited to the broad song writing ambitions of the Coles, who were responsible for almost all of the band's material.
+Though Dan was the primary frontman for the band on stage, its ability to effectively and frequently change focal points and configurations was well-suited to the broad songwriting ambitions of the Coles, who were responsible for almost all of the band's material.

-Quill's music was eclectic, social commentary, sometimes poetic, sometimes ironic, merged with very unusual, at times nearly atonal scales.
-The Cole brothers were hoping to make their audiences think, even while the music was being enjoyed.
-A local reviewer likened the band's music to a modern-day Threepenny Opera.

-In addition to its original material, Quill made its reputation on performance art by drawing the audience into the music.
-The band handed out rhythm instruments and exhorted the crowds to a near riotous dance frenzy.